basho/basho_docs/source/languages/en/riak/ops/building/configuration.md

 keywords: [operators, building, configuration]
 ---

-Riak is extensively configurable to meet various business needs.

 This document captures the parameters that are commonly tweaked when setting up a new cluster, but it is highly advisable to review the detailed [[Configuration Files]] document before moving a cluster into